Jace Peterson Player Props: Diamondbacks vs. Giants

 Jace Peterson At The Plate

-- Peterson is batting .222 with seven doubles, two triples, six home runs and 36 walks.
+- Peterson is hitting .223 with seven doubles, two triples, six home runs and 36 walks.

-- Peterson is batting .357 during his last outings and is riding a five-game hitting streak.
+- Peterson will look to extend his six-game hitting streak.
+He's batting .385 over the course of his last games.

-- Peterson has driven home a run in 17 games this season (18.5%), including more than one RBI in 7.6% of his games and producing three or more of his team's runs on two occasions..
+- Peterson has had an RBI in 18 games this season (19.4%), including seven multi-RBI outings (7.5%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 27.2% of his games this season, with two or more runs scored in 4.3%.
+- He has scored in 25 games this season (26.9%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.